ProtoDigitalUK/lucid_primitives/packages/speculate/README.md

 #### Firefox

-Firefox does not support the Speculations API, but does support `<link rel="prefetch">`, however this requires proper cache headers (such as Cache-Control, Expires, or ETag) to function properly.
+Firefox does not support the Speculations API, but does support `<link rel="prefetch">`, however this requires cache headers (such as Cache-Control, Expires, or ETag) to function properly.

 #### Safari